isabella232/netappfiles-java-pool-change-sdk-sample/README.md

 1. The sample is written in Java 11.
 The Maven compiler's target Java version is therefore Java 11, and the JAVA_HOME environment variable must be set to Java 11 or a newer version.
 Instructions on setting JAVA_HOME can be found [here](https://mkyong.com/java/how-to-set-java_home-on-windows-10/) for windows,
 1. Azure subscription
-1. Subscription needs to be whitelisted for Azure NetApp Files.
+1. Subscription needs to be enabled for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document
+1. (Valid only while Pool Change feature is in preview state) Request preview access for Azure NetApp Files Pool Change.
+For more information, please refer to [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/dynamic-change-volume-service-level#register-the-feature) document.
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information. please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)